1) Lara Beach

 7) Duden Falls

-The Duden Falls are a must-see sight for anyone going on holiday to Antalya and there are a number of different sightseeing tours you can book in order to see them and learn all about them.
-But you don’t have to book on a tour if all you want to do is see them.
-There are two parts to the falls: The Upper Duden Falls are located inland, about 30 minutes from Antalya and the Lower Duden Falls flow straight off the clifftops and into the sea, near Lara Beach.
+The Duden Falls are a must-see sight for anyone going on holiday to Antalya and there are a number of different sightseeing tours you can book.
+But you don’t have to go on an organised tour if all you want to do is see them.
+There are two parts to the falls: the Upper Duden Falls are located inland, about 30 minutes from Antalya, and the Lower Duden Falls flow straight off the clifftops and into the sea, near Lara Beach.
 The best way to see these ones is from a boat at sea, but both are accessible by road (either car or bus), where you can capture that all-important photo for your memories.

 8) Konyaalti Beach